 Review and monitor your access controls

 Reviewing access controls across your organisation will ensure that privileged system administration access and confidentiality are maintained and managed.
 It’s also important to communicate with your staff the importance of strong and unique passwords.
-Any that have the potential to lead to security vulnerabilities should be updated immediately.
+Any potential to lead to security vulnerabilities should be updated immediately.
 Other practical ways to review and monitor access controls include:

 - Review user accounts and remove old, unused or unrecognised accounts